-Rank insignia shall be displayed on the car duty jacket, as described in section 5.315 of the Department Manual.
+Rank insignia shall be displayed on both the outer shell and softshell jacket, as described in section 6.315 of the Department Manual.
+Members are authorized to use any previously approved duty jackets until the jackets are no longer in a serviceable condition.